julien-deramond/talks/storybook-paris-3/slides.md

 ## Experimentation

 <p v-after="1">
-  Sometimes, as maintainers, we need to explore, experiment, and <span text-1.4em font-hand text-blue v-mark.highlight.delay400="{at:1,color:'#60a5fa20'}">have fun with new ideas.</span>
+  Sometimes, as maintainers, we need to explore, experiment, and <span class="text-2xl font-hand text-blue">have fun with new ideas.</span>
 </p>

 <v-click>